Westerville South High School

 Westerville South High School is a public high school located in Westerville, Ohio, northeast of Columbus, Ohio.
-Originally Westerville High School, it is the oldest of the three high schools in the Westerville City School District.
+Originally called Westerville High School, it is the oldest of the three high schools in the Westerville City School District.
 It serves most of southern Westerville, as well as much of the portion of Columbus served by Westerville City Schools.

 History

 Dedicated in 1960 as Westerville High School, it was renamed Westerville South High School in 1975 upon the opening of Westerville's second high school, Westerville North.

 The principal of Westerville South is Mike Hinze.
 School colors are red and white.
 The school mascot is the Wildcat.
 Its CEEB code is 365430.